-Marisa McClellan is a full-time food writer and canning teacher, and is the voice behind Food in Jars.
+Marisa McClellan is a food writer and canning teacher, and is the voice behind Food in Jars.
 She is the author of Food in Jars (Running Press 2012), Preserving by the Pint (Running Press 2014), Naturally Sweet Food in Jars (Running Press 2016), and The Food In Jars Kitchen (Running Press 2019).
-Her writing has appeared in many, many places, including the New York Times, The Food Network, Saveur’s website, AllRecipes, and in Food 52’s Small Batch series.
-Born in Los Angeles and raised in Portland, Oregon, she now lives in Philadelphia with her husband, Scott and their twin boys
+Her writing has appeared in many, many places, including Better Homes and Gardens, New York Times, and AllRecipes.
+Born in Los Angeles and raised in Portland, Oregon, she has lived in Philadelphia since 2002.
+She lives with her husband, Scott and their twin boys.

 You can also find her on her personal blog and a variety of social media channels.